-We just cut the boards to fit.
+Cut the boards to fit.

 We also had to shave a little less than an inch off the bottom of the shutters.

 One thing that I have learned is to lightly sand after every coat of paint and also after every coat of primer to give your furniture a professional looking paint job.
 I painted the dresser with a Valspar sample and the color is Frappe.
 The color that I used to whitewash is Gravity.

-Can you believe I found this beautifully textured horse picture at Big Lots for $30?
-Big Lots, who knew?
+I let it dry overnight and applied a top coat to protect my cabinet.
 Well, I am so pleased with my new dresser makeover with shutters because I have a gorgeous new cabinet for my kitchen, and I have more room in my garage.
 I am also glad that my husband has his grandfather’s dresser right in our kitchen.

 I have been asked what I did inside the dresser.
 I planned on using baskets to store kitchen items in but I left it like it was so that I could store all my placemats, linens, chargers, and napkins.
-It works perfect for these items because they can lay flat and not wrinkle.
+It works perfectly for these items because they can lay flat and not wrinkle.